dbakewel/netbots/README.md

-  -obstacles int       How many obstacles does the arena have. (default: 0) -obstacleradius int  Radius of obstacles as % of arenaSize. (default: 5) -jamzones int        How many jam zones does the arena have. (default: 0) -debug               Print DEBUG level log messages. (default: False) -verbose             Print VERBOSE level log messages.
+  -obstacles int       How many obstacles does the arena have. (default: 0) -obstacleradius int  Radius of obstacles as % of arenaSize. (default: 5) -jamzones int        How many jam zones does the arena have. (default: 0) -startperms          Use all permutations of each set of random start
+                       locations. (default: False)
+  -debug               Print DEBUG level log messages. (default: False) -verbose             Print VERBOSE level log messages.
 Note, -debug includes
                        -verbose. (default: False)